-Methods of Setting Stop Loss Orders In Forex
+Techniques of Setting Stop Loss In Forex

-1. Percent of forex trading account balance
+1. Percentage of equity balance

-This is based on the percent of forex account balance that the trader is willing to risk on a single forex trade.
+This is based on the percent of account balance that the trader is willing to risk on a single forex trade.

 Example:

-If a trader has a $100,000 forex account and is willing to risk 2%
+If a trader has got a $100,000 account and is willing to risk 2 %

-- If the trader buys 1 contract
+- If the trader buys 1 lot

-1 pip = $10
+1 pip = $10 dollars

 Then setting stop loss order at 2%